To see what region your agency is a part of click here.

 For a complete course catalog, including classes that may not currently be available, please click here.

-The attacks at schools across our country have strengthened the resolve of communities to complete assessments of schools, colleges and universities, and develop plans to safeguard our children from attacks at their schools.
-The National Sheriffs Association recognized the need for federal, state, county, local, tribal, and private sector organizations charged with protecting our children in their schools, to have a uniform, comprehensive, and holistic method of performing integrated Threat, Risk, and Vulnerability assessments.
+The attacks at schools across our country have strengthened the resolve of communities to complete assessments of schools, colleges and universities, and develop plans to safeguard our children.
+The National Sheriffs Association recognized the need for federal, state, county, local, tribal, and private sector organizations charged with protecting our children in their schools to have a uniform, comprehensive, and holistic method of performing integrated Threat, Risk, and Vulnerability assessments.
 The Coalition also recognized that a comprehensive assessment must provide information that is readily available for operational use.
-The School Based Threat, Risk, and Vulnerability Assessment (SBTRVA) methodology is based upon universally applicable best practices and elements common to the most recognized assessment methodologies and was developed to assist school administration, staff and employees, and responders from all emergency response disciplines tasked with keeping our children secure to understand and complete threat, risk, and vulnerability assessments of schools and apply the information gathered in the assessments to help us protect our children, faculty, staff and visitors in their schools.
+The School Based Threat, Risk, and Vulnerability Assessment (SBTRVA) methodology is based upon universally applicable best practices and elements common to the most recognized assessment methodologies and was developed to assist school administration, staff and employees, and personnel from all emergency response disciplines to understand and complete threat, risk, and vulnerability assessments of schools and apply the information gathered in the assessments to help us protect our schools.

 This 3-day class is limited to 50 participants.
 Class begins at 0800 each day.